adamhockenberry/bacphlip/paper/paper.md

 independent set of testing data, greatly exceeding that of the existing `PHACTS` software (79%).

-# Modeling assumptions
+# Model assumptions

-We emphasize that the `BACPHLIP` model relies on an existing labeled dataset that is made up almost exclusively of phages from within the *Caudovirales* order and is further biased towards a small number of hosts (95% infect species within the orders *Actinobacteria*, *Gammaproteobacteria*, and *Bacilli*).
-We thus urge caution when predicting the lifestyle of phages outside of these phylogenetic orders.
+We emphasize that the `BACPHLIP` classification model was trained on an existing labeled dataset that is made up almost exclusively of phages from within the *Caudovirales* order and is further biased towards a small number of hosts (95% infect species within the orders *Actinobacteria*, *Gammaproteobacteria*, and *Bacilli*).
+We urge caution when predicting the lifestyle of phages outside of these phylogenetic orders.
 We also note that `BACPHLIP` was developed for use on complete phage genomes and performance on fragmented or partially assembled genomes is likely to be degraded; users are strongly encouraged to ensure that the starting assumptions (re-itereated extensively in the package documentation) are met prior to using `BACPHLIP`.
 We anticipate that the accuracy of `BACPHLIP` will increase in future releases as: i) more phylogenetically diverse phages become available for training the classifier (potentially via analysis of prophages and/or meta-genomic studies) and ii) discovery and annotation of conserved protein domains improves to encapsulate